 - Clarity of conclusions.

 - Societal and scientific relevance and originality.

 - Language use and the structuring of text.

-The shortlisted candidates will be asked to give a short presentation about their thesis on a symposium in November 2017.
+The shortlisted candidates will be asked to give a short presentation about their thesis on a thesis market in November 2017.
 A jury will then appoint the winner of the award.